Find Trade Colleges

 Big Rapids, MI

 Our 2023 rankings named Ferris State University the best value school in Michigan for heavy/industrial equipment maintenance students working on their associate degree.
-Located in the distant town of Big Rapids, Ferris is a public school with a fairly large student population.
+Located in the town of Big Rapids, Ferris is a public school with a large student population.

 In-state tuition fees for undergraduate students at Ferris are $13,608 per year.
 On average, equipment maintenance graduates from Ferris take out $15,387 in student loans while working on their Associate Degree.

 The excellent associate degree programs at Lansing Community College helped the school earn the #2 place on this year’s ranking of the best value heavy/industrial equipment maintenance schools in Michigan.
-Located in the city of Lansing, LCC is a public school with a medium-sized student population.
+Located in the midsize city of Lansing, LCC is a public school with a medium-sized student population.

 Read More…